astronomer/docs/astro/cli/develop-project.md

 :::tip

-Use the `astro run <dag-id>` command to run and debug a DAG from the command line without starting a local Airflow environment.
+Use the `astro run <dag-id>` command to run and debug a DAG from the command line without starting a local Apache Airflow® environment.
 This is an alternative to testing your entire Astro project with the Airflow webserver and scheduler.
 See [Test your Astro project locally](cli/test-your-astro-project-locally.md).

 :::